 Just how much do the top soccer/football coaches or managers make.
 Below is a quick run down of some of the best soccer coaches in the world and how much that make each year.
-Sometimes there coaching role can last a few years or a few months, it's a tough and pressure filled job - fans and owners demand the best teams win games and if you don't then they'll try to find a new manager to fill the role.
+Sometimes there are coaching roles that can last a few years or a few months, it’s a tough and pressure filled job – fans and owners demand the best teams win games and if you don’t then they’ll try to find a new manager to fill the role.

 What’s interesting is the perhaps the best coach in world soccer, Jurgen Klopp, isn’t making as much money as he probably should considering how well Liverpool have done since he took over.

 - Jurgen Klopp at Liverpool: $4.5 million per year.

 - Zidane at Real Madrid: $13 million per year.